1. What is the COAP Fund?

 7. What if an article has multiple authors?

 In the case of an article with multiple authors, each eligible author can apply for a prorated portion of the publication fee.
 An example: An article with three authors, two of whom are from Columbia, is to appear in a journal with a $3,000 publication fee.
 Each Columbia author may enter an application for $1,000.
-If both apply, $2,000 will be sent to the journal.
+If both apply and are approved, the author who paid the publication fee can submit for a reimbursement of $2,000.
 In the hypothetical case of an eligible journal with a $6,000 publication fee, each Columbia author could apply for a prorated portion of the $3,000 funding cap per article, or $1,000.

 8. What publications are eligible for funding?